 Excessive sodium intake is associated with an increased risk of heart disease, stroke, kidney disease, and congestive heart failure.
 Therefore, it’s best to consume sauerkraut in moderation and be mindful of the overall sodium intake²⁹ from other foods.

-Sauerkraut is Best Eaten Raw
+Sauerkraut Is Best Eaten Raw

 The number 1 reason why you should learn how to eat more sauerkraut is the live probiotics it adds to your intestinal flora.
 However, these probiotics are sensitive to heat and can be destroyed at temperatures above 115 °F (46 °C).

 Furthermore, cooking sauerkraut can lead to the loss of other nutrients, such as various vitamins and enzymes, diminishing its overall nutritional value.
-For instance, vitamin C, which is abundant in sauerkraut, is particularly sensitive to heat and can be significantly reduced during cooking
+For instance, vitamin C, which is abundant in sauerkraut, is particularly sensitive to heat and can be significantly reduced during cooking.

 You Still Need a Balanced Diet and Physical Exercise